Big bowls of laksa, year-round sunshine, clean, safe space and holiday ops galore make Singapore one of the best places

 Dawn, mum to Tessa and Gemma

-We love that there is so much to do in Singapore!
-There is always something going on like art festivals (we went to one at Pasir Ris Beach where the kids got to learn slime making!) and finding new exhibits at the museums around the island.
-We also love that Singapore is so multicultural, and with that comes fantastic food from around the world (although if anyone finds an exceptional African restaurant do let me know – we’ve failed on that mission so far!).
+We love how there’s so much to do in Singapore!
+There is always something going on, like art festivals (even online ones in this current pandemic situation!) and new exhibits at the museums around the island.
+We also love that Singapore is so multicultural.
+With that comes fantastic food – if anyone finds an exceptional African restaurant do let me know!.
 We’re also very lucky to enjoy condo living: the kids are never short of good friends.
 Extra happiness: the parents have all become great friends of ours too!

 Tracy, mum to Jack, Angelica and Rafferty

 As a mum to three kids of varying ages, the year-round good weather is a huge bonus when it comes to getting out and about with the large, medium and small child in tow.
 Arguments over who gets to sit next to me in the taxi are so much easier to deal with when the sun is shining!
-There’s also the close proximity to all the amazing travel destinations on our doorstep.
-We’ve never let having kids curb our wanderlust so feel incredibly lucky to have introduced our mini globetrotters to some phenomenal Asian destinations.
+There’s also the close proximity to all the amazing travel destinations on our doorstep (when things get back to normal, obvs).
 Also: Singapore Slings.